 Examples of original style fixtures are shown in the next tab labelled "Light Director".

-The ZIF assembly is used by itself for first-sided pinning, and with its LIF variant for second-sided pinning.
+The ZIF assembly is used by itself for first-sided pinning, and with its LIF variant for second-sided pinning (click the button below for a time-lapsed video).
 In the final (optional) step, the ZIF assembly fixture is replaced with a second LIF electrical fixture, and the UUT is checked for continuity etc.

 An optional probe plate has been integrated into the lock and release mechanism of the ZIF fixture.